DreamCloud-Project/McSim-Cycle-accurate-Xbar/README.md

                         default ones
   -ca CUSTOM_APPLICATION, --custom_application CUSTOM_APPLICATION
-                        specify a custom application file to be simulated -f FREQ, --freq FREQ  specify the frequency of cores in the NoC.
-Supported frequency units are Hz, KHz, MHz and GHz e.g 400MHz or 1GHz
+                        specify a custom application file to be simulated -e SIMUEND, --simuEnd SIMUEND
+                        specify the end time of simulation in nanosecond -f FREQ, --freq FREQ  specify the frequency of all the cores in the platform (i.g 400MHz or 1GHz)
   -mf MODES_FILE, --modes_file MODES_FILE
+                        specify a modes switching file to be simulated -i ITERATIONS, --iterations ITERATIONS
+                        specify the number of application to execute (has no effect with -p)
-                        specify a modes switching file to be simulated -m MAPPING_STRATEGY [MAPPING_STRATEGY ...], --mapping_strategy MAPPING_STRATEGY [MAPPING_STRATEGY ...]
+  -m MAPPING_STRATEGY [MAPPING_STRATEGY ...], --mapping_strategy MAPPING_STRATEGY [MAPPING_STRATEGY ...]
-                        specify the mapping strategy used to map runnables on cores and labels on memories.
-Valide strategies are ['MinComm', 'Static', 'ZigZag', 'Random'] -np, --no_periodicity
+                        specify the mapping strategy used to map runnables on cores.
+Valide strategies are ['MinComm', 'Static',
+                        'StaticTriCore', 'ZigZag', '3Core']
+  -np, --no_periodicity
                         run periodic runnables only once -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
-                        specify the absolute path of the output folder where simulation results will be generated -r, --random          replace constant seed used to generate distributions by a random one based on current time -s {prio}, --scheduling_strategy {prio}
+                        specify the absolute path of the output folder where simulation results will be generated -r, --random          replace constant seed used to generate instructions timing distributions by a random one based on the time -s {fcfs,prio}, --scheduling_strategy {fcfs,prio}
                         specify the scheduling strategy used by cores to choose the runnable to execute -v, --verbose         enable verbose output
+  -x ROWS, --rows ROWS  specify the number of rows in the platform -xbp {Full,RoundRobin,Priority}, --xbarPolicy {Full,RoundRobin,Priority}
+                        specify the cross bar arbitration plociy -xbfs XBARFIFOSIZE, --xbarFifoSize XBARFIFOSIZE
+                        specify the cross bar fifos size -xblrl XBARLOCALREADLATENCY, --xbarLocalReadLatency XBARLOCALREADLATENCY
+                        specify the latency of local read -xblwl XBARLOCALWRITELATENCY, --xbarLocalWriteLatency XBARLOCALWRITELATENCY
+                        specify the latency of local write -xbrrl XBARREMOTEREADLATENCY, --xbarRemoteReadLatency XBARREMOTEREADLATENCY
+                        specify the latency of remote read -xbrwl XBARREMOTEWRITELATENCY, --xbarRemoteWriteLatency XBARREMOTEWRITELATENCY
-  -x ROWS, --rows ROWS  specify the number of rows in the NoC -y COLS, --cols COLS  specify the number of columns in the NoC
+                        specify the latency of remote write -y COLS, --cols COLS  specify the number of columns in the platform
 ```

 ## Licence